-JAMES HENDERSON (1797-1853), of Newry, County Down, proprietor of the Newry Telegraph, who wedded Ann Peacock; and by her had issue,
+JAMES HENDERSON (1797-1853), of Newry, County Down, Proprietor of the Newry Telegraph, who wedded Ann Peacock, and had issue,

 George, b 1814;

 Henry, b 1820;

 JAMES ALEXANDER HENDERSON JP (1823-83), of Norwood Tower, Strandtown, Belfast, Mayor of Belfast, 1873-74, Proprietor of the Belfast Newsletter, who wedded Agnes, daughter of Alexander Mackay, Junior, of Mountcollyer Park, Belfast, Joint Proprietor of the Belfast Newsletter, and had issue,

 JAMES, of whom presently;Mr Henderson was succeeded by his eldest son,

 Alexander Mackay, b 1850; Major, RIR;

 SIR JAMES HENDERSON JP DL (1848-1914), of Oakley House, Windsor Park, Belfast, who married Martha Pollock and had issue,